British Keys

 Another Walters Key Different View of the Walters Key 2 Walters Electrical Keys Walters Electrical Model 20K

 Postal Style Key with Switch.
-Marked R.L.
-7019 Postal Style Key by Charles Palmer Close-up of the Palmer Name A Railroad Signal Block Key.
-Not Used for Sending Morse (See Page on British Needle Telegraph)
+Marked P.L.
+7019 Close-Up of the Circuit Closer Switch on the P.L.
+7019 Key Postal Style Key by Charles Palmer Close-up of the Palmer Name

-Close-Up of the Railroad Signal Block Key Morse Training Key by WG Pye & Co, Cambridge Top View of the Pye Key A Small Dummy Telegraph Key Used for Practicing Morse.
+Morse Training Key by WG Pye & Co, Cambridge Top View of the Pye Key A Small Dummy Telegraph Key Used for Practicing Morse.
 The Operator Would Learn the Code by Listening to the Clicking Sounds.
-There Are No Electrical Connections
+There Are No Electrical Connections Close-Up of the Name on the Dummy Key.
+Made by William McGeoch & Co, Glasgow Scotland, 1916

-Close-Up of the Name on the Dummy Key.
-Made by William McGeoch & Co, Glasgow Scotland, 1916 The Victory Key.
+The Victory Key.
 Used for Code Practice.
-Post-WW1 Close-up of the Victory Key Unusual Split Lever Key Possibly Made by Siemens, a German Company
+Post-WW1 Close-up of the Victory Key The Underside of the Victory Key Showing the Buzzer Mechanism Unusual Split Lever Key Possibly Made by Siemens, a German Company

 Another View of the Split Lever Key Split Frame Key by ATM Top View of the ATM Key A Key, Buzzer, and Light Set by Lowdon Scientific Instrument Co.